X-Quirk/Dictionary/README.md

 # Dictionary
-This is a simple Dictionary created using Python3.This Script is called Know it all also nicknamed as Smarty Pants.
+This is a simple Dictionary created using Python3.
 This Script asks you to search for a word and it provides you it's meaning .
 This Script searches for the word in a json file namely `dictionary.json`.
 If the word you searched for does not exist in our Dictionary, or perhaps made a mistake, it will display the next closest word related to it , if still is unable to find, it will display an error message about 'word not found'.
 You can only exit the running program only when you provide a negative response (such as no, never, nope, n etc), if provided with a positive response (such as yes, yeah, yep, y etc) you will be asked to search for a new word and so on, also you can force exit by clicking the close window.

 # How to use it
 1. Download or copy the `Dictionary-Know-it-All.py` file and the `dictionary.json` file